 The sun has set, the clock is winding down, and bedtime is now in sight.
 We all know how difficult it can be at times to put our feisty little ones to sleep.
 To aid us in this delicate process you’ll need a playlist to help persuade your toddler to go to bed.

 The best way to begin the bedtime process is to not let your little one watch TV up to thirty minutes before you expect them to sleep.
 The blue light emitted by the television tends to trick our bodies into staying awake longer than they need to.
+However, if you separately need to use a computer after their bedtime, then you may want to look into websites like https://felixgray.com/computer-glasses to see how you can calm down the screen light harshness of the electronics if you need to work.
 After you turn the TV off immediately start the following playlist.
 Use these songs to help shepherd your child through the process of cleaning up their toys, preparing for the next day, brushing their teeth, and changing into their pyjamas – hopefully establishing a fun routine in the process!

 John Mayer- Why Georgia